ktor-doc-jp/ktor-doc-jp/advanced/features.md

 }
 ```

-`CustomFeature` is a feature instance class, which should be immutable to avoid unintended side-effects in a highly
+`CustomFeature` is a feature instance class, which should be immutable to avoid unintended side-effects in a highly concurrent environment.
-concurrent environment.
 Feature implementation should be thread-safe as it will be called from multiple threads.

-The `Configuration` instance is handed to the user installation script and allows the feature configuration.
+The `Configuration` instance is handed to the user installation script, allowing feature configuration.

-The `Feature` companion object conforms to Ktor API and connects things together.
+The `Feature` companion object conforms to the Ktor API and ties things together.

 A feature can be installed with the standard `install` function: